 |Pressure cooked (T2)||%

-The total TPC content of selected vegetables within the group and between the treatments (raw (C), open (T1) and pressure cooking (T2)) showed significant increase at 1% level.
+The total TPC content of selected vegetables within the group and between the treatments (raw (C), open (T1), and pressure cooking (T2)) showed a significant increase at 1% level.

-FIG. 1: TOTAL PHENOLIC CONTENT OF SELECTED VEGETABLES mg (GAE/100 g)
+FIG. 1: TOTAL PHENOLIC CONTENT OF SELECTED VEGETABLE mg (GAE/100 g)

 Total Flavonoid Content of Selected Vegetables: In the selected vegetables, 14.18 - 91.7 mg RE/ 100g of flavonoid content was observed in raw form.
 The sequence of selected vegetables (fresh form) in the flavonoid content was bitter gourd > beans > cluster beans > drumstick.